AnthonyDinunzioSWE/flashCardsJS/README.md

 # Flashcard Quiz JS | 2024

+---

+## Live Demo
+You can explore the live demo of **Flashcard Quiz JS** [here](#https://anthonydinunzioswe.github.io/flashCardsJS) to see the app in action.
+Feel free to try out the features and test your knowledge using the built-in quiz.

+---

 ## Overview
 Welcome to **Flashcard Quiz JS**, an interactive and user-friendly flashcard application designed to help users learn and test their knowledge.
 Built using **HTML**, **CSS**, and **JavaScript**, this project showcases my skills in front-end web development, UI/UX design, and JavaScript functionality.